usc-isi-i2/dig-text-similarity-search/README.md

 ./vectorize_n_small_shards.sh 1 data/example/ data/tmp_idx_files/
 ```

-After successfully indexing a news.jl file, its path will be recorded in `progress.txt`.
+###### Note: Multi-Batch Vectorization usually uses larger batches of 65,536 sentences (i.e. 16,384 was chosen for illustrative purposes).

-Note: Every faiss shard should contain absolute partitions of the sentences within the corpus.
+After successfully indexing a `news.jl` file, its path will be recorded in `progress.txt`.

-Using multiple shards that share duplicate `faiss_ids` may give incorrect results.
+##### Every faiss shard should contain absolute partitions of the sentences within the corpus.
+Shards with conflicting `faiss_ids` may give incorrect results.

 #### Query vectorization with docker:
 Before running the similarity server, encapsulate the Universal Sentence Encoder in a suitable